-Nicole Fitzgerald is a postdoctoral research fellow at the Colorado School of Mines working with Dr. Chris Higgins.
-She obtained her PhD in Civil and Environmental Engineering at the University of Minnesota – Twin Cities in 2017 under Dr. Paige Novak and Dr. Matt Simcik.
-Her research interests include emerging contaminants, their treatment, and biologic effects.
+Nicole Fitzgerald is an Environmental Engineer at Jacobs.
+She has previously completed a postdoctoral research fellowship at the Colorado School of Mines under Dr. Chris Higgins and a PhD at the University of Minnesota – Twin Cities in 2017 under Dr. Paige Novak and Dr. Matt Simcik.
+Her interests include the prevalence of emerging contaminants and their treatment.
 Her PhD was focused on the effects of perfluoroalkyl substances (PFAS) on microbial community function and cellular membranes.
-At Colorado School of Mines she is studying the fate of trace organic compounds in stormwater bioretention systems.
+At Colorado School of Mines, she studied the fate of trace organic compounds in stormwater bioretention systems.

-The Removal of Trace Organic Contaminants (TOrCs) in Urban Stormwater by Bioretention Processes
+The Removal of Trace Organic Contaminants (TOrCs) by Bioretention Processes

-Stormwater contains contaminants including nutrients, heavy metals, and trace organics (e.g. pesticides, fuel components).
-Bioretention removes contaminants through the processes of filtration, sorption, and microbial transformations.
-Little work has been completed to study the fate of soluble trace organics (TrOCs) within bioretention treatment systems, however, these contaminants are of particular concern because they are less likely to sorb to conventional bioretention geomedia and more likely to contaminate receiving waters.
+Stormwater accumulates contaminants that deposit on-site such as automobile-related constituents, flame retardants, deicers, and pesticides.
+Bioretention removes contaminants through the processes of filtration, sorption, and microbial transformation.
+These processes have been proven effective at removing hydrophobic contaminants (ex.
+PAHs), though little work has been completed to study the fate of soluble trace organics (TrOCs), such as pesticides and deicers.
+These contaminants are of particular concern because they are less likely to sorb to conventional filter geomedia and more likely to contaminate receiving waters.
 To improve performance, amendments can be made to bioretention geomedia.
-One emerging amendment is biochar, pyrolyzed biomass similar to activated carbon.
-In addition to the removal of TOrCs in existing conventional bioretention systems, this study also examined the removal of TOrCs in pilot scale bioretention systems amended with biochar.
-Attendees will gain insight to contaminants found in urban runoff and their fate and transport within the environment.
-Listeners will also learn about a novel treatment strategy (biochar amendments).
+One such amendment is biochar.
+This study used suspect screening methods to identify TOrCs found in urban stormwater and characterize their removal in a conventional bioretention system.
+This study also examined the removal of TOrCs in pilot scale bioretention systems amended with biochar.
+The study concluded that biochar amendments increase removal of most TOrCs.